 Ironstone is based outside Atlanta in Roswell, Georgia.
 But as often as we can, my husband Bill and I work out of our second home in North Stratford, New Hampshire.
 Some dear friends retired there about 10 years ago, and when we visited them, we fell in love with the mountains and woodlands, which remind me of Idaho.
 Last year, I planted 1,500 tulips!
 Every spring, we can’t wait to drive up there.

 Business owner.
 Educator.
 Speaker.
 Coach.
 Andrea offers every Ironstone client a high-energy blend of professional expertise and personal warmth.
-She holds designations as a Professional EOS Implementer®, a Registered Corporate Coach (RCC™), a Human Capital Strategist (HCS), a Strategic HR Business Partner (sHRBP), and Certified Administrator of PXT Select and Myers-Briggs assessments.
+She holds designations as a Certified EOS Implementer®, a Registered Corporate Coach (RCC™), a Human Capital Strategist (HCS), a Strategic HR Business Partner (sHRBP), and Certified Administrator of PXT Select and Myers-Briggs assessments.
 Andrea’s work as a practice management specialist and true change agent has been featured in multiple industry publications, podcasts, and speaking engagements.
 In her spare time, Andrea enjoys travel, gardening, classic films, and breaking a sweat on her Peloton bike.